faviq/faviq/README.md

 ### Data

-FaVIQ consists of the A set and the D set where the former is constructed based on AmbigQA and the latter from NQ.
+FaVIQ consists of **A set** and **D set** where the former is constructed based on AmbigQA and the latter is from Natural Questions.
+We hide the test set from the A set since the test set of AmbigQA is also hidden.

 The A set contains
 - train.jsonl ()